 The members of the Board serve on a voluntary basis and understand and identify with the mission and values of St. Michael's House.
-The Board appointed three Directors in 2019 who were selected in line with the criteria set out in the Competency Framework of the Corporate Governance Manual.
+The Board did not appoint any new Directors in 2020 but all appointees are selected in line with the criteria set out in the Competency Framework of the Corporate Governance Manual.
 The Framework aims to create a diverse Board which includes men and women of independent mind who are familiar with and/or are sensitive to the work of St. Michael's House, understand its operating environment, and are familiar with the lived experience of service users.
-During 2019 the Board set a target of achieving a minimum of 40% women and 40% men as members of the Board to support achieving gender balance.
+The Board have set a target of achieving a minimum of 40% women and 40% men as members of the Board to achieve gender balance.

 All Directors receive Induction Training on Corporate Governance.
 A Code of Conduct outlines the responsibility of each Director and includes procedures for dealing with any potential conflict of interest which may arise between their responsibilities as Directors and their outside interests.
 The Chairperson sets the agenda for each Board meeting.
 Executive management attend Board meetings and make regular presentations on the strategies and operations of the organisation.
-In 2019, the Board had nine scheduled meetings and one unscheduled one.
+In 2020, the Board had nine scheduled meetings.

 The organisation's Corporate Governance Manual identifies those matters which are specifically reserved for decision by the Board.
-The Board delegates to the CEO the authority to manage the operation of the organisation and in 2019 the Board adopted a Scheme of delegation of accountability to the CEO.
+The Board delegates to the CEO the authority to manage the operation of the organisation and in 2020 the Board adopted a Scheme of delegation of accountability to the CEO.